oliverhu/rama/README.md

 Lily climbs up the ladder.
 She sits on the slide.
 She holds Spot's leash.
 She says to Spot, "Ready, Spot?
 Let's go!"
 Spot barks.
 He jumps off the slide.
 He runs to the slide.
 He sees Lily.
 He runs to the slide.
 He jumps on the slide.
 He slides down.
 He goes very fast.
 He laughs.
 Lily claps.
 She says, "Good job, Spot!
 You are brave!"
 She hugs Spot.
 She says, "You are a good dog, Spot.
 You are a good dog."
 Spot barks.%
 ```
-The shell command is clearly not the most effective one, happy to take PRs to make that nicer..

 ### Engine Usage
 Of course you can skip the inference server and only develop/use the engine!